 The maintenance that they usually need is the bearings and the axles need to be repacked every 5,000 to 10,000 miles or every couple years, depending on what the dealer…It’ll be different for every travel trailer.

 Well, with mine, the Nash and the Arctic Fox, they come with an easy lube system where you don’t even need to do that, you can do it yourself.
-I like that and, like I said, it’s got better ground clearance for off‑road stuff.
+I like that and, as I said, it’s got better ground clearance for off‑road stuff.
 It’s geared to what I want to do and what I do do.

 Now, as far as if they’re intended…The higher‑end ones, a lot of people live in them.
 I lived in an RV park years ago and everyone at the RV park, this was in San Diego before I left, everyone lived in them.
 Period.

-The reason they were doing it is because it was A, cheaper and it was just a simpler life, and that’s what I found, or it was people working in San Diego for six months to a year.
+The reason they were doing it is that it was A, cheaper and it was just a simpler life, and that’s what I found, or it was people working in San Diego for six months to a year.
 They didn’t want to have to rent, buy a house, or do any of that.
 They just stayed in their travel trailer.

 These things, the good ones, they’re tough.
 I mean, they don’t break down.
 I haven’t had any issues.
 They’re built pretty well.
-Just think of it like a mobile home.
+Just think of it as a mobile home.
 I mean, that’s pretty much how they’re built.

 I hope that answers your questions.
 I know that was long‑winded, but there’s a lot going on when it comes to getting your first travel trailer.
 If you don’t know what you’re looking for, it’s a zoo out there.
 I mean, I couldn’t even explain to you how many manufacturers there are.
 There’s so many, but that’s the ones I recommend.